 Participants

-The participants in this proposed study will be elementary grades teachers (K-5) whose students use , an AMT, in the classrooms and have high average student growth.
-The research survey will target 20,000 power users identified by as having the highest overall average student growth, in the grade level they teach , in the current school year.
+The participants in this proposed study will be elementary grades teachers (K-5) whose students use DreamBox, an AMT, in their classrooms and have high average student growth.
+The research survey will target 20,000 power users identified by DreamBox as having the highest overall average student growth, in the grade level they teach (the top 10%), in the current school year.
 This means the surveyed teachers will be the highest overall average student growth producers in their grade.
-A link to the survey would be forwarded to the participants by .
+A link to the survey would be forwarded to the participants by DreamBox.

 Student Growth in DreamBox